Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Introduction

-Here we demonstrate that Mach-Zehnder interferometers combined with semiconductor optical amplifiers and variable optical attenuators (MZI-SOA-VOA modules), all standard and easily integrated components of telecommunications infrastructure, can function as compact, trainable nonlinear units for photonic KANs.
-Our approach differs from prior implementations based on specialized resonator geometries or custom optical platforms, in two key aspects: (i) it leverages SOA gain saturation as a primary (native to telecom) nonlinearity that does not require bespoke fabrication; (ii) the nonlinear phase shift from SOA amplification is employed as a source of nonlinearity by placing the SOA inside an MZI.
+Here we demonstrate that physically constrained photonic nonlinearities can act as trainable activation functions within Kolmogorov–Arnold Networks, enabling nonlinear inference using standard telecommunications components.
+Specifically, we show that Mach-Zehnder interferometers combined with semiconductor optical amplifiers and variable optical attenuators (MZI-VOA-SOA-VOA modules) can function as compact, trainable nonlinear units for photonic KANs, with each module controlled by only four physical parameters.
+Our approach differs from prior implementations based on specialized resonator geometries or custom optical platforms, in two key aspects: (i) it uses SOA gain saturation as a primary (native to telecom) nonlinearity that does not require bespoke fabrication; (ii) the nonlinear phase shift from SOA amplification is employed as a source of nonlinearity by placing the SOA inside an MZI.
 We have developed a fully differentiable physics-based model that enables end-to-end gradient optimization of all optical parameters, including injection current, attenuation coefficients, and interferometric phase.